 - Payments for reasonable health care costs that are not covered by health insurance

 - Extracurricular activities

-- At least 35 percent for five or more children
+- At least 35% for 5 or more children

-If the child has proven special needs, or in cases involving substantial family assets, the court may order above-guideline child support without further reference to the percentage.
+If the child has proven special needs, or if the case involves substantial family assets, the court may order above-guideline child support without further reference to the percentage.

-At the law firm of Curt Arnel & Associates, our Brooklyn child support lawyers provide comprehensive and customized legal guidance regarding the establishment of child support.
+At Arnel Law Firm, our Brooklyn child support lawyers provide comprehensive and customized legal guidance regarding the establishment of child support.
 Whether you are seeking child support or you want to protect yourself from paying more than your fair share, we have the knowledge to assist you in reaching a fair resolution efficiently and cost-effectively.

 Financial Training That Protects Your Interests

-Attorney Curt Arnel's training as a certified public accountant provides value and protection in your child support and spousal support matters that most attorneys cannot provide.
-He understands business balance sheets, tax returns, complex accounting records and tax issues that may be critical to setting the proper child support payments.
-He knows how to speak the language of financial matters, how to find hidden income and how to protect your interests!
+Attorney Curt Arnel's training as a certified public accountant provides value and protection in your child support matters that most attorneys cannot provide.
+He understands business balance sheets, tax returns, complex accounting records, and tax issues that may be critical to setting the proper child support payments.
+He knows how to speak the language of financial matters, how to find hidden income, and how to protect your interests.